enddyrama/atask-assignment/README.md

 - React: A JavaScript library for building user interfaces.

+- TypeScript: A statically typed superset of JavaScript that enhances code quality and developer productivity.

 - GitHub API: Used to fetch user information and repositories.

-- Axios: A promise-based HTTP client for making requests to the GitHub API.

 ## Installation